Table of Contents

 - Type of arrangement: Full recourse after 90 days

-In this example, the business pays $750 per week to factor the invoice as well as a one-time due diligence fee.
-The total fee depends on the number of weeks the invoice is outstanding.
-For example, if it is collected after five weeks, the client would pay $3,750.
-If it is not collected within 90 days, however, the client must return the advance or replace the invoice with a new, more creditworthy one.
+In this example, the business pays $219 per month to have the invoice factored.
+If the invoice is not collected within 90 days, however, the client must return the advance or replace the invoice with a new one.

 Supply chain financing (SCF)—also known as reverse factoring—is the sale of a business’s invoices to a third party, such as a bank or a financing company.
 Unlike factoring, however, where sale of invoices is initiated by the business, supply chain financing is initiated by the party that will buy the invoices.
 Because of this, the fee for an SCF transaction—which is still covered by the business—might be lower than that for factoring.